 Nicki Minaj has never been a one-note rapper or artist, hell, she even brought back her Roman alter ego for a quick minute.
 Queen is not self-absorbed, it’s empowering and enlightening, and so much more.
 Now, there are definitely a few songs that could have been cut (“Sir,” “Bed,” “2 Lit 2 Late”), as is the case on many long albums.
 The album suffers significantly because of its length.
 At times it can be a chore to listen to which detracts from the greatness of the vision and the plurality of the tracks.
 Many critics and casual listeners will listen to Queen within the context of the rise of Cardi B, the Remy Ma diss, and Nicki’s recent bad press and controversial persona.
 Listen to Queen with a fresh set of ears, and listen in to it multiple times.

-Nicki delivered some of the best music of her career and one of the strongest albums of the year, regardless of genre.
+Nicki delivered some of the best music of her career and one of the most interesting albums of the year, regardless of genre.
 There is no longer a debate as to who is the best female rapper, her name is Onika Tanya Maraj, professionally known as, Nicki Minaj.

 KEY TRACKS: “Barbie Dreams,” “LLC,” “Nip Tuck,” “Majesty”